ohshitgorillas/EntropPy/README.md

 ### Viewing Optimization Results

-Use the `--reports` flag to see detailed information about:
+Use the `--reports` flag to see detailed information about optimization decisions.
+Report structure varies by platform (see Generating Reports section above for full details).

+**Common Reports** (all platforms):
 - **`collisions.txt`**: Words that produce the same typo and their frequency ratios
-- **`conflicts_*.txt`**: Corrections removed as redundant and the blocking pattern responsible for each removal
+- **`conflicts_*.txt`**: Corrections removed as redundant and the blocking pattern responsible
 - **`patterns.txt`**: Which patterns were generalized and which were rejected (with reasons)
-- **`stats.csv`**: Machine-readable statistics in CSV format for analysis and tracking performance over time
+- **`statistics.csv`**: Machine-readable statistics for analysis and tracking
-- **`summary.txt`**: Overall statistics showing how many patterns and conflicts were found
+- **`summary.txt`**: Overall statistics showing patterns and conflicts found

+**Platform-Specific Reports** provide additional insights:
+- **Espanso**: RAM estimation, file size breakdown
+- **QMK**: Cutoff analysis, filtering details, character set violations

-These reports can be invaluable for understanding EntropPy's decisions and verifying corrections.
+These reports are invaluable for understanding platform-specific optimization decisions.

+---

+## Known Limitations

+### Pattern Generation (QMK)

+The current implementation of pattern generation for QMK's right-to-left matching detects some patterns but misses common ones:

+**Missing Common Patterns:**
+- `teh` → `the` (and variants: `tehn` → `then`, `bateh` → `bathe`)
+- `toin` → `tion` (and variants: `-ation`, `-ntion`)

+**Impact:**
+- QMK dictionaries are not yet fully optimized for limited storage
+- More corrections could be represented as patterns to save space
+- This is an active development area

+**Workarounds:**
+- Use higher `--top-n` values to capture more words
+- Manually review cutoff bubble in reports to identify missed patterns
+- Direct corrections still work correctly, they just consume more space

+### Platform Support

+**QMK:**
+- Pattern generation incomplete (see above)
+- Output format complete but pattern optimization ongoing
+- Suitable for testing but not yet production-ready

+**General:**
+- Pattern generalization only works for one boundary type per platform
+- Large dictionaries (>20,000 entries) may take several minutes to generate

 ---